 We The Fest is back for another edition and it’s looking like it’s going to be bigger and better than ever and that’s saying something after last year’s epic festivities.
 Is it the ultimate festival experience boasting a celebration of music, food, fashion and art!
-This is the Nitty Gritty Guide to We The Fest.
+To help you prepare for this outstanding music festival here is The Nitty Gritty Guide to We The Fest.

 When did I attend?
 August 2017 and July 2018